faramire/py-atis/README.md

 A Python module to generate ATIS strings with Open Weather Map (OWM) and CheckWX (WX).

 **THIS IS NOT TO BE USED IN REAL AVIATION!**
 ALWAYS USE OFFICIAL SOURCES FOR ACCURATE, UP TO DATE INFORMATION.
-CHECK YOUR LOCAL, UP TO DATE AIP FOR MORE INFORMATION.
+CHECK YOUR LOCAL, UP TO DATE AIP FOR WHERE TO FIND THOSE.

 I created this for a custom alarm that wakes me up in the morning with up to date weather information, but in the form of an ATIS.
 Hence it currently says "expect foot approach".